omasanori/schemebib/CONTRIBUTING.md

 *StS:1980a* will be assigned to this unless *StS:1980a* already exists.
 Otherwise, *StS:1980b* if there is no *StS:1980b*, otherwise *StS:1980c* if there is no *StS:1980c*, and so on.

-## List of Keywords

-- Lambda Papers: The original Scheme reports by Steele and Sussman.
-- Scheme Reports: The (revised) reports of algorithmic language Scheme.